-When businesses start to see a decline in sales, productivity, or success in general, they’ll hire a consultant.
+When organizations start to see a decline in sales, productivity, or success in general, they’ll hire a business consultant.
 Since the rise of this trend, many myths and misconceptions have surfaced surrounding consultants and what they actually do.
 We break down 5 of the most common ones here.

 Myth #1 – Consultants Tell You What You Already Know

 Clients often face tough problems that they can’t solve on their own.
 A lot of the work in tech consulting comes from gathering data to deliver solutions that are most pertinent to the client.

 This can take countless hours of listening, with a well-trained ear, and the rewards are well worth it.

 Insights are often gathered by asking the right questions to multiple people.
 Often, a company will be aware of many different problems.
 However, it may take a business consultant to discover that all those issues are just symptoms of the problem.

 A trained business consultant will spot these connections and address the root issue.
 They're looking to get at the source of your problem and create solutions that change your business.
 That's because they understand that addressing the symptoms doesn't fix the problem.
 So, they dig deeper.

 They don't want to tell you what you already know.
 Effective business consultants want to position themselves as part of your team.
 As a result, they're invested in the long-term growth of your company.
 And they want to prove their worth.

 You can expect trained consultants to surprise you.
 They'll be able to clearly lay out the problems plaguing your business and how connected they are.
 They'll also provide solutions that can change how your business functions.

 Often when people think of a business consultant, they think of big money, big organization, and extravagant expense.
 However, consultants are a great investment for companies of any size.